 - Dual Credit Students take coursework outside of the regular school day from an accredited college/university.
-There is typically a cost. - Physical Education II Waiver 1.0 Physical Education credit (required for graduation) will be waived for 120 hours of activity completed under the direct supervision of a qualified instructor/coach who is a credentialed or licensed professional in that activity.
-To be approved, this activity must be geared toward competition. - Community Service 0.5 elective credit will be granted for volunteering 60 hours (1.0 credit for 120 hours) of time at a school-approved community agency (1 credit max). - Educational Travel Credit 0.5 elective credit will be granted for a 21-day educational trip/tour (1.0 credit for 42 days).
+There is typically a cost. - Community Service 0.5 elective credit will be granted for volunteering 60 hours (1.0 credit for 120 hours) of time at a school-approved community agency (1 credit max). - Educational Travel Credit 0.5 elective credit will be granted for a 21-day educational trip/tour (1.0 credit for 42 days).
 Students are required to submit a log with general descriptions of sites visited detailing items of interest, the student's reactions, and photographs of the student at the sites.
 A parent or guardian may sign logs for educational travel credit supporting documentation. - Enrichment Program Elective credit will be granted for successful completion of academically accelerated coursework at accredited institutions. - Online/Correspondence Course High school credit will be granted for high school coursework completed at accredited institutions. - Music Equivalent Credit High school credit will be granted for private music lessons.
 A student is limited to 0.5 credit for each school year (1 credit max).
 The instructor must be certified, or demonstrate membership in one of the following organizations: The National Association for Music Education, The American Music Teachers Association, The Music Teachers National Association, The Suzuki Music Teachers Association, or a faculty member at a college, university, or school of the arts.